 1 serrano chili or jalapeño chili, seeded, minced

 1 cup low-salt chicken broth

-Char bell peppers over gas flame or in broiler until blackened on all sides.
+Char bell peppers over a gas flame or in broiler until blackened on all sides.
 Enclose in paper bag 10 minutes.
 Peel, seed, and coarsely chop bell peppers.

-Heat oil in medium skillet over medium heat.
+Heat oil in a medium skillet over medium heat.
 Add shallots, garlic, and chili; sauté until shallots are tender, about 5 minutes.
 Cool slightly.
 Transfer mixture to blender; add bell peppers and chicken broth.
 Puree until smooth.
 Season sauce to taste with salt and pepper.
 (Can be made 1 day ahead.
 Cover and chill.
 Rewarm over medium heat before serving.)

 Katherines Thursdays Favorite Things